 What is my address?

 Room Number and Hall (e.g. 10A Dodder Hall)

 Apartments Complex (Courtyard/River / Rye / Village apartments)

 E.G., if your name is Mary Murphy and you live in 10A Dodder Hall, your address should looks like this:

 10A Dodder Hall

 Once your Licence to Reside commences you are a resident on campus (even if you have not yet checked-in) and the occupancy period is a fixed term for which you are liable for rent for the full period.
-If you wish to terminate your residency early (before the end date on your Licence to Reside) you need to give 28 days notice of departure on the prescribed Ealy Departure Form in your resident account.
+If you wish to terminate your residency early (before the end date on your Licence to Reside) you need to give a minimum of 28 days notice of departure on the prescribed Ealy Departure Form in your resident account.
 This form can be found (using your login username and password) on your accommodation account Notice Board.
 A fee of €50.00 for a cancellation will be applied to your account to defray cleaning and adminstration costs.
 The Licence Fee (rent) is payable for the notice period after which time the Residence Office will use reasonable efforts to re-licence your room.
 In the event that the room is re-licenced you will be given credit for the rent from the date of the new licence to the expiry date of your Licence.
 At certain times of the year it is not always possible to re-licence a room and in that event you remain liable for the rent until the expirey date of your Licence.

 At the time of your departure you need to clean your room and take all your belongings from the bedroom and from the communal areas (including the fridge).
 Ensure that your room has been vaccumed and the bathroom cleaned.
 Never leave unwanted belongings behind - put them into the waste/recycling.
 If cleaners have to remove unwanted belongings you will be charged for this service.